skullitzer/python-final-project-2024/proposal.md

 Advanced Meal Recommendations: It will not use machine learning to suggest meal plans or recipes.
 Technologies
 Flask: For backend development and handling HTTP requests.
-SQLite: For lightweight and simple database management.
+SQL: For lightweight and simple database management.
-Nutritional Information API: To fetch data for ingredient and recipe analysis (e.g., Edamam API, Nutritionix API).
 Jinja2 Templating Engine: To render dynamic content in HTML.